Online MBA in Massachusetts

 University of Massachusetts Amherst – Isenberg School of Management

-Ranked third globally, number one in the nation by the Financial Times, and accredited by the AACSB, Isenberg’s online MBA program is a difficult choice to ignore when shortlisting your potential school.
-Its online program is over a decade old and offers a 39-credit-hour curriculum that has 11 required courses, which you may supplement with elective courses as well as six focus areas – a series of coursework that hones your skills and knowledge in a particular area of business like Sports Management or Business Analytics.
+Ranked third globally, number one in the nation by the Financial Times, and accredited by the AACSB, Isenberg’s online MBA program is a problematic choice to ignore when shortlisting your potential school.
+Its online program is over a decade old.
+It offers a 39-credit-hour curriculum that has 11 required courses, which you may supplement with elective courses as well as six focus areas – a series of coursework that hones your skills and knowledge in a particular area of business like Sports Management or Business Analytics.
 The school implements a “blended” approach in addition to being fully online, should students choose to mix it up with face-to-face classes on one of their three satellite campuses.

-Average tuition costs about $35,100 and leads the nation in “value for money” (per the Financial Times) with graduates’ salary averaging at $159,345 three years after graduation.
+Average tuition costs about $35,100 and leads the nation in “value for money” (per the Financial Times), with graduates’ salary averaging at $159,345 three years after graduation.
 Isenberg’s School of Business also allows interested students to take two classes via their “Try a Class,” with credits eventually transferred to their degree should they decide to move forward with their application.

 University of Massachusetts Boston – The College of Management